-A Delaware corporation's good standing status with the state is very important.
+A Delaware corporation's business compliance and good standing status with the state is very important to its continued ability to conduct business.
 Corporations and LLCs must abide by business compliance and remain in good standing in order to maintain full asset protection, obtain a business loan, renew a business license, register for Foreign Qualification in order to do business in other states, or even sell your business.

 In order for your corporation status to remain in good standing with the state of Delaware, you must file your annual Franchise Tax and pay your Registered Agent Fee.
 Failure to do so could result in your company being assigned one of the following statuses: